-Estrogens main function in the female body is growth.
+Estrogens’ main function in the female body is growth.
 It is one of the two dominant female sex hormones that is crucial for a healthy cycle.
-However, estrogen also plays a role is appetite, sleep, stress, and libido.
+However, estrogen also plays a role in appetite, sleep, stress, and libido.
 Estrogen is higher in the follicular and ovulatory phases of the cycle and helps with mood and energy levels.

 hormonal imbalance: Estrgon Dominance

-Estrogen dominance occurs when there is an out of balance ratio between progesterone.
-This can be because of overproduction of estrogen, changes in estrogen metabolism and excretion, or low progesterone.
+Estrogen dominance occurs when there is an out-of-balance ratio between progesterone.
+This can be because of the overproduction of estrogen, changes in estrogen metabolism and excretion, or low progesterone.
 Many women will experience the side effects of painful periods, weight gain, low libido, and breast tenderness, just to name a few.

 Some contributors to estrogen dominance can include: